 Another key indicator of a country’s economic performance is its unemployment rate.
-Canada’s unemployment rate was 5.794% for 2019 according to the International Monetary Fund, down from 5.825% in 2018.
+Canada’s unemployment rate was 9% in September 2020, up from an average 5.794% for 2019 according to the International Monetary Fund.

 See also Canada’s Top 10 Imports, Canada’s Top Trading Partners, Top Canadian Trade Balances and Canada’s Top 10 Major Export Companies

 Central Intelligence Agency, The World Factbook Country Profiles.
 Accessed on November 13, 2020

 Forbes Global 2000 rankings, The World’s Biggest Public Companies.
 Accessed on November 13, 2020

 International Monetary Fund, Exchange Rates selected indicators (National Currency per U.S. dollar, period average).
 Accessed on November 13, 2020